Columbus Area Christian Homeschoolers Columbus Area Christian Homeschoolers

 https://www.northwestchapel.org/

-Do you allow families who have children enrolled in charter (or community) schools, including those where instruction takes place in the home to join CACH?
+Do you allow students who are enrolled in charter (or community) schools, or public virtual schools, to participate in CACH?

 What kinds of activities and events does CACH offer?